2021 Major League Baseball postseason: (AL2) Houston Astros vs. (NL3) Atlanta Braves

-This was the first World Series played entirely in the South.
+This was the first World Series played entirely in the Deep South.
 The Astros and Braves had previously met in the postseason five times, all of which were in the NLDS when the Astros were still a National League team.
 Of those five series, the Braves won three (1997, 1999, and 2001) while the Astros won two (2004 and 2005).
 The Braves defeated the Astros in six games, capturing their first World Series title since 1995.

 Jorge Soler and Adam Duvall both homered for the Braves as they stole Game 1 on the road.
 The Astros blew out the Braves in Game 2 to even the series headed to Atlanta.
 Ian Anderson and the Braves’ bullpen pitched a no-hitter through seven innings as they shut out the Astros 2–0 to regain the series lead in Game 3.
 In Game 4, the Astros led 2–0 after the top of the sixth, but the Braves rallied with three unanswered runs from home runs from Soler and Dansby Swanson to win and take a 3–1 series lead.
 In Game 5, the Braves jumped out to a big early lead, but the Astros rallied to win and send the series back to Houston.
 However, Soler, Swanson and Freddie Freeman all homered as the Braves blew out the Astros in Game 6 to clinch the championship.
 This was the third consecutive World Series won by the National League.